7 Brutal Realities regarding Arrest

 6. You have very few rights

 Everything that occurs from the moment you first meet the police to conviction in court is designed to ensure that the state wins and you lose.
-Your “rights” as they are conventionally expected in the west simply are not a high priority.
-A good example here is the lack of an attorney during the lengthy interrogation periods with police and the concept of “a speedy trial” means something very different in Japan.
+Your “rights” as they are conventionally accepted in the west simply are not a high priority.
+A good example here is the lack of an attorney during the lengthy interrogation periods with police.

 You can be detained for questioning for up to 48 hours, then the prosecutor can grant the police a 10 day detention permission which can and will be (almost without exception) extended for up to 21 days, with a possible two-day extension after this .